 A flu shot during pregnancy can help:

 - Prevent the flu and maternal complications.
 The flu is more likely to cause severe illness in pregnant women than in women who are not pregnant.
-Getting the flu during pregnancy increases your risk of becoming hospitalized.
-A flu shot will decrease your risk of getting the flu during your pregnancy.
+Research has shown that getting a flu shot decreases a pregnant woman's risk of being hospitalized by an average of 40%.

 - Protect your baby after birth.
-Infants are at increased risk of severe flu symptoms, but childhood flu vaccines can't begin until a baby is 6 months old.
-If you have a flu shot during pregnancy, the antibodies you develop will pass through the placenta and breast milk, if you're breast-feeding.
-These antibodies will help protect your baby from the flu after birth.
+Infants are at increased risk of severe flu symptoms, but the flu vaccine can't be given until a baby is 6 months old.
+If you have a flu shot during pregnancy, the antibodies you develop will pass through the placenta and, if you're breast-feeding, breast milk.
+These antibodies help protect your baby from the flu after birth.